Sifchain/sifchain-ui/ui/core/src/clients/assetLoader/README.md

 All non-Sifchain and non-Ethereum assets are currently dynamically generated at runtime from the native assets.
 They are just clones of the Sif assets so it seemed right to continue this practice.

+### Adding a new asset

+1. Ensure chain / network is added.
+Go to Network enum and then add the Chain object in clients/chains, then in Chain service.
+2. Ensure asset image is added to ./assetMetadata (this will allow asset to be added from the whitelist)
+3. If the asset is ethereum-compatible, add its contract address to ./assetAddresses.

+### Decommissioning an asset

+Just add decommissioned: true to ./assetMetadata.